pmasschelier/pmasschelier.github.io/content/posts/nasm-preprocessor.md

 Something we may want to write using macros are control structures such as if...elsif...else, for loops, while loops...
 We have already been able to write conditional returns using macro-local labels and condition codes as parameters.

-However to write control structures, we need to be able to refer in macros some labels defined by other macro calls.
+However to write control structures, we need to be able to reference some labels defined by other macro calls from our macros.
-Luckily, the nasm preprocessor has a mechanism to make this possible: the context stack.
+Luckily, the nasm preprocessor has a mechanism to make this possible: **the context stack**.

 The context stack allows to save on a stack some local labels and local single-line macros.
 Each local context can be named when it is pushed on the stack using the %push directive